juandtrujillo99/juandtrujillo99/README.md

 - 👋 Hi, I’m @juandtrujillo99.
-My friends calls me Juan
+You can call me Juan
 - 👀 I’m interested in web design and content creation
 - 🌱 I’m currently learning English and PHP, HTML, CSS, JS, illustrator, Photoshop, Premier Pro and many more
 - 💞️ I’m looking to collaborate in the visual development of websites and mobile apps